How can I transfer files from PC to PC via WiFi?

 - Easy-to-use.
 It has easy operations to transfer files without limitations, you can transfer files from PC to PC directly if you’ve logged into the same account.

 - Fast.
 It has a fast file transfer speed to improve your work efficiency and save time.

 - Compatible.
 It supports several Windows versions, for example, it’s available on Windows 11/10/8.1/8/7.

 - Multi-function.
 In addition to file transfer, you can also use AnyViewer to get unattended remote access to desktops, laptops, or servers without complicated settings, then you can achieve remote management, screen sharing, or remote game whenever you want.

 Step 1.
 On the client computer, go to Log in on the left pane and then click Sign up (you can log in directly if you have already signed up).

 Step 4.
-Go to the Device interface to select the target device you want to transfer files to, and then click File Transfer.
+Go to the Device interface, and you can see all assigned devices.
+Select the target device you want to transfer files to, and then click File Transfer.

 Step 5.
 A File Transfer dialog box for transferring files between the PCs is now available.
 The right of the box presents the client PC, and the host PC is on the left.
 Select the files and click the right arrow to transfer them to the client PC.
 Select the files and then click the left arrow to transfer them to the host PC.